verygoodsecurity/vgs-collect-ios/demoapp/demoapp/UseCases/PayOptIntegration/Collect+PaymentOrchestration.md

 		}
 ```

-###6.
+###5.
 If needed store created financial instruments on your side to display saved cards in future.

-### 7.Check `CollectPayoptIntegrationViewConroller` for more info.